History of Kody Clemens in Timeline

 Others born on this day/year

-In 2013, Kody Clemens was named first team all-district selection playing for Memorial High School's baseball team.
-He was also a Perfect Game Honorable Mention for high school in 2013.
+In 2013, Kody Clemens was named first team all-district selection and was a Perfect Game Honorable Mention for high school.

 2014: Perfect Game Honorable Mention